 Reminder of Terraform

 Terraform is an open-source Infrastructure as Code (IaC) software tool created by HashiCorp.
 It enables users to define and provision a data center infrastructure.
-You can download and set it here.
+Download and install Terraform.

 Terraform will execute all